 Yet, I was a double espresso and regular cup of coffee into this morning and I wasn’t feeling it.
 I could not get going on this exciting new phase on the life of Tripio.
 A moment ago, I was standing in my kitchen pouring drip cup number two into my mug, when a line from the Big Lebowski popped into my head… “All the dude ever wanted was his rug back.”
 I stopped pouring just before the coffee overflowed.
 I had captured what I was feeling about the writing of Tripio.
 All I ever wanted was to write that book.

-I wrote it, dammit.
 I miss writing it now.
+As true today as it was when this post was first published.
 During that creative process I found strength in myself I never knew I had.
 With assistance from therapy, metaphysics, yoga and a lot more, I was able to unpack and discard things I no longer needed to carry.
 I also reached out of my vast yet tiny comfort zone, found fears there, and kicked their asses.
 Writing Tripio has helped me in the day to day world as well.
 At work, for example, I am now described as “most improved “and “content”.
 That is, I believe, a byproduct of undertaking the challenge of writing Tripio.

 Nobody put a gun to my head and made me attempt to publish and sell Tripio.
 In fact, I may be undergoing a sort of postpartum separation period now as Tripio heads out to be a mere commodity and transaction.
 The Dude’s rug was no flying carpet.
 Yet Tripio took me places almost magically.
 For me the comparison holds up because, like the Dude and his rug, the writing of Tripio really tied my life together.